Essential Insights on Blood Tests for Weight Loss

 Analysing Your Glucose Levels for Weight Loss Insights

 Elevated glucose levels can lead to increased fat storage and heightened hunger, making it challenging to maintain a calorie deficit.
-Incorporating more fiber-rich foods, lean proteins, and healthy fats can help stabilise blood sugar levels and facilitate weight loss.
+Incorporating more fibre-rich foods, lean proteins, and healthy fats can help stabilise blood sugar levels and facilitate weight loss.

 Understanding Cholesterol and Lipid Profiles for Weight Loss